Every number (except zero) can be divided by 1.

 When we have small numbers, it's very easy to know if they are divisible by 3 because we learned the multiplication table

-It's very simple to know if a long number is divisible by 3 if you add up its digits and then check if the resulting number is divisible by 3
+It's very straightforward to know if a long number is divisible by 3.
+You simply add up its digits and then check if the resulting number is divisible by 3

 For example: Is the number 1071 divisible by three?
 Let's see